 751-752.
 ENGINEERING JOURNALS.-Recent developments and noteworthy achievements in engineering practice are observed and discussed; the student is required to report in abstract on articles of interest appearing in the successive issues of the particular engineering publication assigned to him; and is expected to keep individual abstract files of such articles as promise to be of value for reference in his later professional career.
 A short paper covering some notable development, or the year's progress in some line of engineering work, is required of every student at the close of each year's course.
-Required in all Engineering courses, both semesters, junior year.

-753-754.
-Engineering JOURNALS.-A continuation of 751-752.
-Required in all Engineering courses, both semesters, senior year.
+Required in Engineering courses, both semesters, junior year.
+(2 units) 753-754.
+Engineering JOURNALS.-Λ continuation of 751-752.
+Required in Engineering courses, both semesters, senior year.
 (2 units)

 761-762-763-764.
-CHEMICAL JOURNALS.-Weekly reports on recent research appearing in English, German, and French chemical periodicals will be given by members of the chemical Faculty, and seniors and juniors taking their major work in that subject.
-Prescriptive, senior and junior years, both semesters.
+RESEARCH REPORTS.-Weekly reports on recent research appearing in English, German, and French chemical periodicals will be given by members of the chemical Faculty, and seniors and juniors taking their major work in that subject.
+Prescriptive both semesters, junior year.
+Required in the Chemical Engineering and Chemistry courses, both semesters, senior year.
 (2 units each semester)